joyal-mathew/equidecomposability2d/README.md

 ## Usage

-- Left click to add a vertice (do this n - 1 times, where n is the number of sides in the desired shape)
+- Left click to add a vertice
-- Right click to close the shape (do this the last time)
+- Right click to close the shape
-- Make sure you don't left or right click on top of another vertice (the geometry will become corrupted)

 Open the html file in a web brower or just go to the [Github Pages deployment](https://joyal-mathew.github.io/equidecomposability2d/) to try it out.